wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ## I Thought I Loved Him

+He said he liked me and was attacted to me.
 He shared a lot about him and showed so many qualities I admired:
 - Strong, kind, consistent
 - Independent, mindful, present